nupta314/LoadBalancer/README.md

 Edit 1:
 All 4 parts have been implemented using pnlb.py and pnsrv.x.py series of files
-for example number of servers is N, then:
+For example number of servers is N, then:
     1. Make files pnsrv.x.py where x is 1 to N, copy paste exact contents from file pnsrv.py
     2. Run servers pnsrv.x.py where x is 1 to N
     3. Then edit the pnlb.py file to make n=N